• About

 People wearing face masks and queue at a makeshift nucleic acid testing centre for the coronavirus disease (COVID-19), in Tsuen Wan of Hong Kong, China February 8, 2022.
 REUTERS/Lam Yik

-Most of you know that Hong Kong has imposed some tough rules to uphold its dynamic zero-COVID-19 policy.
+Most of you know that Hong Kong imposed some tough rules to uphold its dynamic zero-COVID-19 policy throughout the worst of the pandemic.

-In light of the most recent outbreak, which saw cases rise to over 30,000 for several consecutive days, the city’s leader Carrie Lam previously announced the city’s most stringent rules to date (which were imposed in early February), to remain in place until mid to end of April.
+The most recent outbreak saw cases rise to over 30,000 for several consecutive days, and the city’s leader Carrie Lam then announced the city’s most stringent rules to date (which were imposed in early February) to remain in place until mid to end of April.
 The COVID regulations allowing the government to quarantine individuals, enforce mask-wearing and limit public gatherings have been extended for six months and will remain in place until September 30.

 A government spokesperson explained that the extension is to “maintain the legal frameworks for the implementation of the relevant infection control measures,” but this doesn’t necessarily mean that all of these restrictions will stay the same until the expiration of the extension.
 It is mainly so the government can adjust and respond to the situation more efficiently as it unfolds.
 As of now, there are no plans for a city-wide lockdown.

-Most recently, Chief Executive Carrie Lam announced that the second stage of social-distancing relaxations is on schedule to kick off on May 19.
-However, in light of recent daily case numbers dropping below 300, she said a few things will be relaxed starting May 5.
+Most recently, Chief Executive Carrie Lam announced that the second stage of social-distancing relaxations was on schedule to kick off on May 19.
+However, in light of daily case numbers dropping below 300, she said a few things would be relaxed starting May 5.
+Most recently, more travel restrictions were eased from June 1.

 Hong Kong COVID rules